 How many sites are affected?

-- 27 NHS sites have been confirmed to have RAAC plank construction.
-Through this remediation programme, RAAC has been completely eradicated in 3 of these.
+- 42 NHS sites have been confirmed to have RAAC plank construction, the latest list is published on gov.uk.
+Through the national remediation programme, RAAC has been completely eradicated in 3 of these sites.

 - In most identified cases, RAAC has been found in limited parts of a building, however 7 of these hospitals need a full replacement and will be rebuilt through the New Hospital Programme (NHP) before 2030.
 These 7 include Airedale, Queen Elizabeth King’s Lynn, Hinchingbrooke, Mid Cheshire Leighton, Frimley Park, West Suffolk Hospital, James Paget Hospital, more information on these can be found here.